JoaoGFarias/JoaoGFarias.github.io/_posts/2020-04-15-gentle_intro_mutation_testing.markdown

         displayedValue = displayedValue.pow(x)
     }

-    // Offer to the client the current fun getResult() = displayedValue
+    // Offers to the client the current value fun getResult() = displayedValue

     // This function serves to update the current value in the displayed itself.
-    // It gives power to the client to allow the change or not.
+    // The client can allow the change or not.
     // The examplification purpose of this function will be clear in the rest of the post. fun tryToSetDisplay(x: Double, canChangeDisplay: Boolean): Boolean {
         return if (canChangeDisplay) {